mitchellkrogza/nginx-ultimate-bad-bot-blocker/CONFIGURATION.md

 ##### Copyright Mitchell Krog <mitchellkrog@gmail.com>
 ### Version 2.2017.05

+## Update Notification System
+Please subscribe your email address to the mailing list at **https://groups.google.com/forum/#!forum/nginx-ultimate-bad-bot-blocker** or simply send a blank email to **nginx-ultimate-bad-bot-blocker+subscribe@googlegroups.com** to subscribe.
+Please make sure you are subscribed to notifications to be notified when the blocker is updated and also to be notified when any important or mission critical changes take place.

 # CONFIGURATION OF THE NGINX BAD BOT BLOCKER:
 ### PLEASE READ CONFIGURATION INSTRUCTIONS BELOW THOROUGHLY